awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 The data for the PART table contains characters that cause COPY to fail\.
 In this exercise, you troubleshoot the errors and correct them\.

 To load data that is in CSV format, add `csv` to your COPY command\.
-Execute the following command to load the PART table\.
+Run the following command to load the PART table\.

 ```
 copy part from 's3://<your-bucket-name>/load/part-csv.tbl'